derekwang99/DH110-DEREKWANG/assignment03/README.md

 ## Reflection

 This assignment made me appreciate the value of good questions.
 Throughout the script development process, I found it quite difficult to find relevant questions because I found my scope of the project to be a bit too broad.
 I think I will try to narrow down my project in the subsequent weeks.
 I also found it difficult to word questions in a neutral way.
 For example, I was going to ask "Would you prefer there to be a moderator in the community?
 Or would you prefer the community to be more unstructured?".
 Unstructured has an inherent assoication to being poorly managed.
 As such, I had to brainstorm ways to ask this.
 I ultimately settled on "Would you prefer the presence of a moderator or leader in your community?
 Or would you prefer the presence of such a figure to be kept at a minimum?", which sounds a bit more neutral.
 This activity made me realize that sometimes it is more natural to veer off the script and allow the interviewee to really delve into whatever they’re saying.
 I found their answer to be much more genuine that way.
 However, I think it has to be balanced with how long you let them speak and how far you let them veer off course because I feel like the interview would have taken 2 hours had I not intervened at times.

-## Step04: Plan to get into the context & write down the observation/ interview guide

-Contexual Inquiry Guide:

-Step05: Conduct the research
-* Visit the place
-* Meet/Observe the user(s)
-* Collect the data (record, pictures, answered_survey)

-Step06: Organize/Documentation
-* In github (sub)repository assignment4, create one document (either README.md or .html)
-* Describe your project design challenge + target user (step1+2)
-* Describe your research methods and plan (step3)
-* Provide a link to your interview/observation guide (step4)
-* Digitize your notes (scan/photo) and upload your data to github
-* Provide a link to your representative data file(s) (step5)
-* Provide a link to the transcript of your interview (or meaningful dialogues/ talk-aloud during observation, useful transcript tool here)
-* Write a reflection
+A particularly important insight that I gained is that the interviewer must give enough background information and specific enough activities to the interviewees because they are not as accustomed to using recent technology.
+The interviewee struggled to even begin the activity so I had to guide them at times.
+Ultimately, this activity made me appreciate the value of different perspectives across ages because the learning process, reactions, and content generation are all different.